-This deported mom just became the face of the Trump crackdown debate
+Guadalupe Garcia de Rayos has become the focus of a national debate over the Trump administration's crackdown on illegal immigration.

 Garcia de Rayos might be the first person deported from Arizona under Trump's executive order, her attorney told CNN affiliate KNXV-TV.
 Her supporters said the deportation signals a marked changed from the policies of the Obama administration.

-"I think this is a direct result of the new executive orders that are being put into actions by President Trump calling them 'enhancing public safety,' which really appears only to be attacking immigrant communities and people of color," her attorney, Ray Maldonado, said.
+"I think this is a direct result of the new executive orders that are being put into actions by President Trump calling them 'enhancing public safety,' which really appears only to be attacking immigrant communities and people of color," said her attorney, Ray Maldonado.

-Added Carlos Garcia, director of immigration rights group Puente Arizona: "ICE had done what President Trump wanted -- which is deport and separate our families."
+Carlos Garcia, director of immigration rights group Puente Arizona, said, "ICE had done what President Trump wanted -- which is deport and separate our families."

 But US immigration officials said this case followed the regular legal process and it was time for Garcia de Rayos to go back to her home country.